Curb & Sidewalk Reimbursement Program

 What is the Curb & Sidewalk Reimbursement Program?

-The Curb & Sidewalk Reimbursement Program assists property owners in making needed repairs to curbs and sidewalks abutting their properties, to protect the general public, and to improve the appearance of the neighborhood.
+The Curb & Sidewalk Reimbursement Program assists property owners in making needed repairs to curbs and sidewalks abutting their properties.

 Per Chapter 18, Article 3 of the South Bend Municipal Code, the maintenance and repair of curb and sidewalk is the responsibility of the abutting property owner.